 Staffing agencies can be a mystery, especially to full timers or to creatives who have worked directly with a Recruiter.
 But finding the right agency and the right relationships can change the entire trajectory of your career, if you play your cards right.
 Recruiters not only have direct connections with companies looking to hire, but they can be your advocate before an interview - giving you an inside look into what a company is looking for.
 The first step?
 Building a strong relationship with that recruiter by showing off your own strengths and experience.

 5 Ways to Leave a Good (& Lasting) Impression with a Recruiter

-1. Show up and bring your A-game – just like any other job interview
+1. Show up on time and bring your A-game – just like any other job interview

 Sure, we’re working for you, but we’re also looking to see how you make a first impression, and how you’re going to work with our clients.

 While working with a recruiter at a staffing agency can seem a little more informal since it’s all about you and what you’re looking for, it’s still really important to give your rep a sense of how you’ll interview for an actual job.
 Treat it like a dress rehearsal for the dream job of your life, and watch the offers begin to roll in.
 That means, don't forget your resume, your portfolio, or anything you'd want a company hiring you to see.

 2. Be prepared to showcase your work and speak to your accomplishments